About

 I solve the kind of problems that don't fit neatly into a single job description.

 I'm Alex van Rossum.
-For the last seven years, I've been the sole technologist at a digital agency — which means I've owned everything from cloud infrastructure and Kubernetes orchestration to Salesforce architecture, AI-driven automation, and client-facing technical strategy.
+For seven years, I was the technical lead at a digital agency — which meant owning everything from cloud infrastructure and Kubernetes orchestration to Salesforce architecture, AI-driven automation, and client-facing technical strategy.
 Not because I set out to do all of those things, but because they needed doing and I was the one in the room.

 That pattern has defined my career.
-A system breaks, nobody knows where to start, and I figure it out.
-Usually under deadline, usually solo, usually while learning the platform at the same time.
+A system breaks, nobody knows where to start, and I figure it out — diagnose the root cause, architect the fix, build the tooling, and make sure the team can maintain it after I'm done.
+Usually under deadline, usually while learning the platform at the same time.

 What I Do